-Chapter 1 - Definition of FITASC
+CHAPTER 1 - DEFINITION OF FITASC

-FITASC is a shooting discipline reproducing hunting situations and practiced with a hunting gun and artificial targets.
+FITASC is a shooting discipline reproducing hunting situations and practised with a hunting weapon and artificial targets.
 The discipline uses all the features of a terrain and artificial targets of different types that are launched in order to highlight the shooters' technical and sporting skills.
 The layouts reproduce hunting trajectories with varied levels of difficulty.